Clazex/HollowKnight.GodSeekerPlus/README.md

   + **Use Own Music (WIP)**: Let bosses in pantheons use their own music as in Hall of Gods.
 (WIP, P1 only)

 - **Godseeker Mode**: (Only take effects when in Godseeker mode)
+  + **Colosseum of Fools**: Add a statue to the left of the God Tamer statue as an entrance to Colosseum of Fools.
+All trials are unlocked and give no reward.
+Death or dream warping inside leads back to the statue.
+Soul will be refilled infinitely in the entrace room.
+Other rooms are not accessible.
   + **Grey Prince Toggle**: Add a Dream Nail toggle beside Grey Prince statue to show and control whether Grey Prince will appear in the Pantheons or not.
   + **Unlock Pantheons**: Auto unlock Pantheon of Knight and the Pantheon of Hallownest, also activates some objects in the Godhome Atrium Roof.
   + **Unlock Radiance**: Auto unlock the Radiance in Hall of Gods.